dk731/cube-doc/docs/transforms-doc/scaling.md

 Scales whole space, affects everything except: _**point** - size, any width of primitive(**line width**, **circle line width** or **sphere line width**), and thikness of 2D objecs (**circl**, **ellipsoid**)_.

 :::caution CAUTION
-Be aware that when you use scaling function, not only primitive shapes are changing but also their coordinates.
+Be aware that when you use the scaling function, primitive shapes are changing and their coordinates.
 :::

 ## Definition: